oscailte-mc/discipline/spec/proposal.md

 - [**Placeholder API**](https://github.com/PlaceholderAPI/PlaceholderAPI) :: Expose Expiry, reasons, etc for warnings that way things such as featherboard could display punishments.
 Internal Placeholders will be available for use on Velocity.
 - [**PLAN**](https://github.com/plan-player-analytics/Plan) :: Allow punishments to be viewable on Plan, as well as have some PLAN metrics available on our web panel, if present
 - PROPOSED: [**Analyse**](https://analyse.net/) :: For the same reasons as PLAN above.
-- PROPOSED: [MCBanner](https://mcbouncer.com/) implementation :: To show common offenders, and contribute to the database.
+- PROPOSED: [MCBanner](https://mcbanners.com/) implementation :: To show common offenders, and contribute to the database.
 (Opt-in)

 ## Cross-server considerations

-There could be a usecase in which having a ban *not* be universal across all servers in a network, in such a situation a method to identify the desired servers that the user is banned on should be added, if the field is blank it should be assumed they are banned everywhere.
+There could be a use-case in which having a ban *not* be universal across all servers in a network, in such a situation a method to identify the desired servers that the user is banned on should be added, if the field is blank it should be assumed they are banned everywhere.

 ---